eBay/TasCreed/docs/spec/Params.md

 ## Overwrite rule

-Params are
+Params can be

 - configured in `JobDefine`, `StepDefine`
-- overwritten in `JobRequest`
+- updated or complemented in `JobRequest`
 - inherited in `Job`, `Step`, `Task`

 Only the params in `Task` are actually used at runtime.